 Turning Conventional Management wisdom upside down...

-A passionate and disruptive thinker, Vineet has introduced to the world a unique brand of energetic and inspirational leadership.
+A passionate and disruptive thinker, Vineet has introduced the world to a unique brand of energetic and inspirational leadership.
 Convinced that leadership lies at the bottom of the corporate hierarchy, his ‘Employees First, Customer Second’ philosophy has won many awards and received recognition from many eminent institutions across the world.

 Nayar continues to share his knowledge and build his thought leadership through numerous articles, speaking engagements, and intellectual partnerships.
-He remains a restless and relentless innovator in both his professional and social capacities, who believes that even the most successful management approaches must constantly be evaluated, refined, adapted and rethought, and, when necessary, scrapped altogether.
+He remains a restless and relentless innovator in both his professional and social capacities, one who believes that even the most successful management approaches must constantly be evaluated, refined, adapted and rethought, and, when necessary, scrapped altogether.
 You can read more about his management philosophies at his own scrapbook and a blog at Harvard Business Review website.

 Trust Through Transparency